Where is Mount Everest?

 - Mt.
 Makalu: The 5th highest mountain at 8,485 meters (27,762 feet), Makalu lies just 12 miles southeast of Everest on the Nepal/Tibet border.
 It is considered one of the most difficult 8000-meter peaks to climb.

 - Mt.
-Pumori: Although just 7,161 meters (23,494 ft), Pumori is known as Everest's "daughter peak,".
-Pumori is a stunningly beautiful peak but notoriously difficult climb.
+Pumori: Although just 7,161 meters (23,494 ft), Pumori is known as Everest's 'daughter peak'.
+Pumori is a stunningly beautiful peak but a notoriously difficult climb.

 - Nuptse: Adjacent to Everest's Western Cwm route, Nuptse has several small summits, the highest reaching 7,861 meters (25,791 feet).

-- Changtse: At 24,870 feet (7,580 m), Changste is a popular acclimatization climb for Everest aspirants.
+- Changtse: At 24,870 feet (7,580 m), Changtse is a popular acclimatization climb for Everest aspirants.
 Linked to Everest by the North Col, climbers traverse Changtse to prepare for Everest's extreme elevation.

 In 1921, Britain's Mount Everest Committee launched a Mount Everest reconnaissance expedition to find routes to the summit.
 British climber George Mallory was part of the early British expeditions in 1921, 1922, and 1924 that attempted to be the first to reach Mount Everest's summit.
 As a skilled alpinist, Mallory was chosen to lead the first-ever climbing attempts on Mount Everest.

-In 1922, Armed with primitive oxygen tanks and clothing, Mallory with his 3 other climbing associates managed to get to the height of 26,985 feet (8,225 meters).
-Due to adverse weather, they had to return from 26,985 feet which was indeed the highest elevation reached by humans in the history of mountaineering.
+In 1922, Armed with primitive oxygen tanks and clothing, Mallory, with his 3 other climbing associates, managed to get to the height of 26,985 feet / 8,225 meters.
+Due to adverse weather, they had to return from 26,985 feet.
+However, this still was the biggest breakthrough, which was indeed the highest elevation ever reached by humans in the history of mountaineering.

-After Seven failed attempts later, on May 29, 1953, New Zealander Edmund Hillary and Sherpa Tenzing Norgay made the first verified ascent via the South Col route first attempted in 1992.
-Hundreds have now summited, with nearly 5,000 reaching the top as of 2022.
+After seven failed attempts, the British Expedition once again set out on their quest for Everest in 1953.
+Finally, on May 29, 1953, New Zealander Edmund Hillary and Tenzing Norgay Sherpa made the first verified ascent via the South Face Route from Nepal.
+This face was also the first attempted route in 1992.

+There is a saying by famous mountaineers that the DEATH ZONE while climbing Everest, starts from the Base Camp itself.
 In 1996, Mount Everest witnessed its deadliest day, when eight lives were lost to a fierce blizzard, as told in Jon Krakauer's Into Thin Air.
-This incident was considered a "Tragic Moment" in the history of the Everest Expedition.
+This incident was considered a TRAGIC MOMENT in the history of the Everest Expedition.
 Over time, hundreds of climbers have perished on the unforgiving slopes, their bodies buried in ice where they met their end.
-Simple stone graves now dot the mountain's camps, a reminder that Everest's beauty conceals a lethal danger for those unprepared for its extremes.
-Yet climbers return each year, drawn by the magnetic pull of Everest.

 Mount Everest Dead Bodies:

-The Sub-Zero temperature and high winds of Everest essentially mummify corpses lying on its slopes and within ice crevasses.
-Temperatures never rise above freezing while jet stream winds wither the remains.
-Skin and muscle wither into leather, and solid organs break down slowly over the years.
+The Sub-Zero temperatures and high winds of Everest essentially mummify corpses lying on its slopes and within ice crevasses.
+Temperatures never rise above freezing, which preserves the body for decades from decomposing.
+However, there are high chances of it being withered due to the high jet stream winds.

-Even when visible, bodies like that of "Green Boots Cave" climber or "Sleeping Beauty" remain frozen in place.
-Melting glaciers may eventually eject bodies, but most get preserved and appear as uncanny landmarks dotting popular climbing routes.
+Bodies like that of the 'Green Boots (1996)' climber or the 'Sleeping Beauty' were so well preserved that they were recognizable for decades.
+Melting glaciers may eventually eject bodies, but most get preserved and appear as uncanny landmarks over the climbing routes.
 This is indeed a generous reminder of Everest to all those who test their limits here seeking glory and fame.

 Mount Everest Today

 In addition to independent climbers pursuing their dreams, today commercial guiding operations take as many as 1,000 clients up the mountain each spring.
-Costs range from $20,000 to $130,000 due to extensive staff support, supplies and oxygen.
+The cost of climbing Everest ranges from $35,000 to $130,000 due to extensive staff support, supplies, and oxygen.
 Nepal and China try to limit the permits to avoid dangerous overcrowding although numbers topped 800 in 2019.

 It is believed that as a home to deities Mount Everest is not to be disturbed.
 This mountain was never there for conquest.
 Today many lament the over-commercialization of Mount Everest as opposed to Chomolungma's divine status for centuries.